 The upper portion contains raw numbers (some of the

 larger numbers have been rounded off to reflect their

 lack of precision).
 The lower portion of the form is a

-chart that you must complete.
+chart that you will complete.

-- To complete the lower chart, you
+- To fill in the lower chart, you

 must either calculate the percentage that one number is